-I guess I’ve been dogfishing since I learned to walk.
+I guess I’ve been dog fishing since I learned to walk.
 I’ve caught Shepherds in San Ber’do, and battled Dobies in Des Moines.
-I’ve even had a maddened Great Dane snap the antenna and mirrors off our ’fishing Jeep in Carson City.
+I’ve even had a maddened Great Dane snap the antenna and mirrors from our ’fishing Jeep in Carson City.
 But for sheer power and gameness, I’ve never seen anything to equal, pound for pound, a Mexican Mutt.

 I know, I know.
 Across the border in Texas, hooking a Mutt holds the same thrill as reeling in a trash bag full of wet lawn clippings.
 I feared that most of my ’fishing buddies would forsake me when they heard I was going South for Mutts.
 Most of them had ’fished Mexico at one time or another, and each had been disappointed.

-But there was something about my guide Guiar that told me I was doing the right thing.
-I don’t know whether it was his fully-outfitted Chevy Step-Van or his garrulous demeanor, but the day after I met him, I found myself packing my gear for the big trip.
+All this notwithstanding, there was something about my guide Guiar that told me I was doing the right thing.
+I don’t know whether it was his fully outfitted Chevy Step-Van or his garrulous demeanor, but the day after I met him, I found myself packing my gear for the big trip.
 I never did learn Guiar’s last name, but he taught me all there is to know about Mexican Mutts.

 “Guiar,” I ventured, embarrassed, “Are you sure this is a good time of year for Mutts?”